hcs42/ExponWords/README.markdown

 Upgrading ExponWords
 --------------------

-There is a file in this directory called UPDATE.txt which describes what actions should be performed when Upgrading ExponWords.
+There is a file in this directory called UPGRADE.txt which describes what actions should be performed when Upgrading ExponWords.

 Usage
 =====